Baranosoft/Flutter-Download-Manager-downloader-NPDownloader/README.md

+# NPDownloader
-a downloader for android developed in flutter.
+a downloader for android built by flutter